 Hiring a Contractor

 Do your homework.
 Call more than one installer and get several bids before choosing a company to install solar on your property.
 Review our list of Consumer Questions!
+Ask the companies if they abide by the SEIA Code of Ethics.

 - Once your utility approves your interconnection, an installation typically lasts one to three days for residential rooftop; longer for ground mount.